To content

 • Study phase

-The language skills required by the host university can be found at the respective entries here.
-You will need to provide proof of these when applying to the host university.
+The language skills required by the host university can be found in the respective entries here.
+You must provide proof of this when applying to the host university.
 This is usually possible with a DAAD language certificate.
-When applying for the Erasmus place, you must credibly prove an appropriate language level, e.g. by your Abitur.
+When applying for an Erasmus place, you must provide credible proof of an appropriate language level, e.g. through your Abitur.

-In addition, basic knowledge of the national language is useful.
-You do not have to provide proof ot this for the application.
-However, it will help you to orientate yourself in your host country.
-How important this is differs depending on the destination.
-For example, knowledge of English is usually required by the host universities.
-In countries where many people speak English well, such as the Netherlands or Scandinavian countries, you will generally be ably to get by on English alone.
-In countries where English proficiency is less strong, it is a good idea to acquire at least a basic level of proficiency (A1 - A2) in the local language through language courses before your stay.
+Basic knowledge of the local language is also useful.
+You do not have to prove this for the application.
+However, it will help you to find your bearings in the country.
+How important this is depends on the destination country.
+For example, host universities generally require knowledge of English.
+In countries where many people speak English well, such as the Netherlands or Scandinavian countries, you can usually get by with English.
+In countries where English language skills are less widespread, it is advisable to acquire at least a basic level (A1 - A2) in the local language through language courses before your stay.

 After the application deadline, we will distribute the available places among the applications received.
-If there are still free places after that, we will announce these via our website.
-Usually, free places are offered in February.
-You will then have another four weeks or so to apply for the available places.
+If there are still places available, we will announce this on our website.
+The available places are usually offered in February.
+You will then have another four weeks to apply for the available places.

-The allocation of places is usually announced two to four weeks after the application period ends.
-You will then be contacted by us and receive an offer of a place, which you have to accept or reject within 14 days.
-This decision is then binding.
+The allocation of places is usually announced two to a maximum of four weeks after the application deadline.
+You will then be contacted by us and receive a message via the MoveON portal.
+You have 14 days to accept or decline the offer of a place.

-If you have not been offered a place at your university of choice, but have been offered another place, you can ask by e-mail to be put on the waiting list for your university of choice.
-You still have to accept or cancel the offered place within 14 days.
-If the place at your university of choice becomes available, for example because someone else has cancelled, we will write to you again.
-This will be in the week following the 14-day period.
-If you have accepted the place offered to you, we will allow you to change.
+If you have not been offered a place at your preferred university but have been offered another place, you can request by e-mail to be placed on the waiting list for your preferred university.
+You must still accept or decline the place offered within 14 days.
+If the place at your preferred university becomes free because someone else has canceled, we will write to you again.
+This will be in the week after the 14-day period has expired.
+If you have accepted the place offered to you, we will allow you to transfer.

 If you have any further questions, please feel free to contact the department's Erasmus coordinator, Dr. Debra Hanning, or the International Office.